 At St. Michael’s we place a high value and recognition of outstanding individual achievement and ability.
-We have followed the National Strategy for Able, Gifted and Talented since its inception.
-We are committed to celebrating, nurturing and encouraging achievement in all areas of school life.
+We are committed to celebrating, nurturing and encouraging high achievement in all areas of school life regardless of where a pupil starts their learning journey at St Michael’s.

-A dedicated notice board for Able, Gifted and Talented is present on the main corridor; outstanding achievement can be shared on this notice board.
-There is an area on the Moodle for Able, Gifted and Talented.
+A dedicated notice board for Most Able is present on the main corridor; outstanding achievement can be shared on this notice board.

 Here are some of the activities available to our pupils: